noobspace

 • Be 18 or over.

-• A supported browser: Chrome, Safari, Firefox, Opera, or Edgium.
+• A supported browser: Chrome, Safari, Firefox, Opera, or Microsoft Edge (Edgium).

 However, there’s a way around this.
 Just follow the steps below.